 Naive Implementation

-Without loss of generality in this implementation we will assume that matrices stored in column-major order.
-Matrix A of shape MxN is stored as contiguous array of length M*N and element A[row][col] is accessed via C raw pointer ptr[col*M + row], where 0 <= col <= N-1 and 0 <= row <= M-1.
+In this implementation we will assume that matrices are stored in column-major order.
+Matrix A of shape MxN is stored as contiguous array of length M*N and an element A[row][col] is accessed via C raw pointer ptr[col*M + row], where 0 <= col <= N-1 and 0 <= row <= M-1.

 The naive algorithm